-- Why is it important to have a problem-solving strategy? - What do the S and O in SOLVE represent? - Why is it important to know what the problem is asking? - How does organizing the facts in a word problem make it easier to solve? - What does the L in SOLVE represent? - Why is it important to write your plan in words before completing the math? - Why is it important to determine the operation in the L Step? - What do the V and E in SOLVE represent? - Why is it important to estimate the answer? - Why is it important to examine the results of your problem? - Why is it essential to understand the steps of solving a problem and not just give an answer? - How can SOLVE be used for problems other than contextual or real-world situations?
+- Why is it important to have a problem-solving strategy? - What do the S and O in SOLVE represent? - Why is it important to know that the problem is asking? - Why is it important to organize the facts in a word problem? - What does the L in SOLVE represent? - Why is it important to write your plan in words before completing the math? - Why is it important to determine the operation in the L Step? - What do the V and E in SOLVE represent? - Why is it important to estimate the answer? - Why is it important to examine the results of your problem? - Why is it essential to understand the steps of solving a problem and not just give an answer? - How can SOLVE be used to solve problems other than contextual or real-world situations?